benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 You might be prompted to do first-time Ubuntu user setup.
 You can chose "skip" or "proceed" to get passed this.

+## cortex remote desktop settings

+By default Ubuntu will turn off the remote screen after 5 minutes of inactivity.
+This is unhelpful and distracting for remote desktop!
+You might be able to disable this:
+ - Choose `Settings` from the system meny in the upper right.
+ - Choose `Power` on the left side of the settings window.
+ - Click on `Screen Blank` and choose `Never`.

 ## cortex terminal

 We have a full desktop, but we'll still need to run commands from a terminal.